adrianblynch/hapi-backbone-marionette/readme.md

 ## Next

-Go see the Hapi Backbone Marionette repo!
+Go see the Hapi Angular repo!

 ## Notes